Table of contents

 All of the respected refurbished retailers listed on RefurbMe offer warranties with their products.
 Every refurbished deal includes a minimum warranty of 30-days, though these default warranties may be as long as one year from the time you receive the product.

 What is the difference between manufacturer refurbished and seller refurbished?

 Which is better: seller refurbished or manufacturer refurbished?
 Two main factors come into play when choosing between the two:

 Manufacturer refurbished products are (usually) more expensive

 The biggest difference between manufacturer refurbished and seller refurbished products is the price.
 For the Apple-branded service, you will generally pay more than you would for seller refurbished devices.
-Even though they may be the exact same quality as a seller refurbished device which was tested and repaired by a trusted retailer, you can expect to pay a higher price.
+Even though they may be the same quality as a seller refurbished device tested and repaired by a trusted retailer, you can expect to pay a higher price.

 The packaging is likely to differ